 Seneca’s Accelerated Learning System is flooded with images.
 Our platform uses diagrams, mind maps, colour-coded equations, photographs, GIFs and even videos to facilitate understanding and double students’ performance.
 And we even included a memory palace!
 After completing a lesson, students can store that memory in beautiful locations around the world.
 They can also revisit the locations and explore their knowledge, creating stronger links between the information and its location in the mind palace.

-Try Seneca’s evidence-informed learning system today and make sure your students join the 45,000 users who are learning 2x faster, for free!
+Try Seneca’s evidence-informed learning system today and make sure your students join the 3.5 million users who are learning 2x faster!